JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

     MaxNet is (D,C,((O,(E,#H7:::0.19558839257941849):0.3135243301652981):0.6640664138384673,(B,(A)#H7:::0.8044116074205815):10.0):10.0);
     with -loglik 28.315067218909626

-Each network has a `loglik` attribute, which is its log pseudo deviance: a multiple of the negative log-likelihood up to a constant (the constant is such that the score is 0 if the network fits the data perfectly).
+Each network has an `fscore` attribute, which contains its log pseudo-deviance: a multiple of the negative log-likelihood up to a constant (the constant is such that the score is 0 if the network fits the data perfectly).
 The lower the better.
 We can plot these scores across hybrid values: